cooljaya2016/cooljaya2016.github.io/README.md

 - I watched a lot of videos related to own project from youtube.
 - I read the all concept of virtualization.
 [virtualization](https://en.wikipedia.org/wiki/Virtualization)
+- I read the 5 email message in GD group.

 ------------------------------------------------------------------------------------------------------------------------
 ## 13-04-2020 Monday